GitShellXXX/France-Financial-Sector-Charts/README.md

-# France Financial Sector Charts
+# Interactive Web App for France Financial Sector Charts
 This is a demonstration of the interactive Python framework developed using [Plotly](https://plotly.com/) and [Dash](https://dash.plotly.com/).

 Interactive charts created here are snapshots of financial conditions in France, 2020.